How Much Does A Million Dollar Life Insurance Policy Cost

 From these prices, there are two key takeaways.

-First, monthly rates increase sharply with age.
+Monthly rates increase sharply with age.

 Taken over the 15 insurance companies shown above, the average cost for 20 years of coverage was: